Keleli: Construction

 The keleli is a half-spike lute, in which the end of the neck pokes out though the soundboard, as on a xalam.
 This is one of two styles common to the spike lutes.
 The other common style is a full spike lute, in which the neck of the instrument goes through two opposite sides of a bowl-shaped soundbox as on a gurmi.

 Musician tuning her lute, pulling the string upward, her other hand holding the neck of the instrument near the tuning rings or straps.
 Tomb of Rekhmire, 18th Dynasty.

 The lute has round soundbox, about 20 inches across, made from a gourd, carved from wood or fashioned from an enamel bowl or metal bowl.
 The skin soundboard is placed raw over the bowl's opening and tied underneath with thongs.
 When it dries, it tightens, becoming resonant like a drumhead.
 The died hide is shaved with a knife.

 It is strung with two or three strings, traditionally, strings made from goat sinew.
 Today nylon strings are common.
 The bridge is a length of a stick laid on the soundboard next to a soundhole.
 The strings coming from the neck pass over it and down through the soundhole into the bowl, to attach to the butt of the neck.
 The soundhole is about 30mm tall by 50mm wide.

 Strings are tied to tuning rings or straps on the neck, rather than using tuning pegs; the system is ancient, the tradition found as far back as Ancient Egypt.
-Another trait similar to ancient Egypt is the manner in which the neck goes though a hole in the top of the soundboard and run under it until it reaches another hole, thus being threaded into the soundboard.
+Another trait similar to ancient Egypt is the manner in which the neck goes through a hole in the top of the soundboard and run under it until it reaches another hole, thus being threaded into the soundboard.
 The end of the stick is exposed at a soundhole near the bowls end.